weixian-zhang/GCC-CWHD/README.md

 CWHD is a custom Azure monitoring solution leveraging Grafana dashboards to provide color-coded summarized health signals.

-Example of 2 systems Cloud Crafty and Pocket Geek using color-coded summary tiles to know if:
-* all Azure services are up with Green color
-* 1 or more service is down given a Red color
-* 1 or more VM has unhealthy level of CPU, memory or disk given an Amber color

 ### Tier 0 Dashboard

 <img width="876" alt="image" src="https://github.com/weixian-zhang/GCC-CWHD/assets/43234101/8c23c138-cdde-4cf6-b16b-05466122cd4c">